shivam13juna/mlops-dsml-april-2025/CONTRIBUTING.md

-# Contributing to MLOps & DSML Workshop
+# Contributing to MLOps Repository

 Thank you for your interest in contributing to this project!
 This document outlines the best practices and guidelines to help you get started.